-Recognized as a prominent civic leader and philanthropist in Baltimore, Stewart has held several key leadership positions with the University of Maryland including: past Chairman of the Board of the University of Maryland Medical System, Chairman Emeritus and member of the Board of Advisors for the UM Institute of Human Virology, and continues to serve as a member of the University of Maryland School of Medicine Board of Visitors.
+Recognized as a prominent civic leader and philanthropist in Baltimore, Stewart held several key leadership positions with the University of Maryland including: past Chairman of the Board of the University of Maryland Medical System, Chairman Emeritus and member of the Board of Advisors for the UM Institute of Human Virology, and served as a member of the University of Maryland School of Medicine Board of Visitors.

 Along with his wife, Marlene, Stewart founded the Marlene Greenebaum Multidisciplinary Breast Center at Hadassah University Medical Center in Israel.
-He is one of only five American Directors of Hadassah Hospital in Jerusalem.
-He’s a founding Chairman of the American Cancer Society’s Cancer Resource Network and Board Member of Profectus BioSciences, Inc. He founded Shoshana S. Cardin Jewish High School in Baltimore, MD, and along with Marlene were founders of the Children’s Hospital at Johns Hopkins.
+He was one of only five American Directors of Hadassah Hospital in Jerusalem.
+He was a founding Chairman of the American Cancer Society’s Cancer Resource Network and Board Member of Profectus BioSciences, Inc. He founded Shoshana S. Cardin Jewish High School in Baltimore, MD, and along with Marlene were founders of the Children’s Hospital at Johns Hopkins.

 - Past Chairman of the Board, University of Maryland Medical System

 - Board of Advisors, University of Maryland School of Medicine

 - Board of Advisors, Marlene and Stewart Greenebaum Cancer Center